pepicrft/ppineraes-old/posts/2015-01-28-modularize-your-mobile-apps.md

 ---
 layout: post
 title: Modularize your mobile projects
-excerpt: "Learn how to split your app components in different bundles instead of dealing with an unique bundle that packages the whole app"
+excerpt: 'Learn how to split your app components in different bundles instead of dealing with an unique bundle that packages the whole app'
 modified: 2015-01-28
 tags: [target, module, android studio, scheme, xcconfig, xcode]
 ---